rookoyole/employeetracker/README.md

 [![Product Name Screen Shot][product-screenshot]](assets/images/screenshot.png)
 <br />
-The purpose of this project was to create a note taking application with persistence using a remote server.
+The purpose of this project was to create a employee database query application.

 Features:
-* Title and additional text fields
+* Employee info tracked: First/Last name, Role, Salary, Department and Manager
-* Notes stored on left side of page
+* Add and update employee information
-* Each note is editable after saving
+* Add new employees to database

 <!-- PROJECT LINKS -->
 ## Project Links